If you've published an article describing a MouseTracker study, please get in touch if you'd like it added to the list.

 Articles describing, validating, or reviewing MouseTracker

-Hehman, E., Stolier, R.M., & Freeman, J.B. (in press).
+Hehman, E., Stolier, R.M., & Freeman, J.B.
+(2015).
 Advanced mouse-tracking analytic techniques for enhancing psychological science.
 Group Processes and Intergroup Relations [special issue on Statistical and Methodological Advances].

-Freeman, J.B. & Dale, R. (in press).
+Freeman, J.B. & Dale, R. (2013).
 Assessing bimodality to detect the presence of a dual cognitive process.
 Behavior Research Methods.

 Freeman, J.B., Dale, R., & Farmer, T.A.
 (2011).
 Hand in motion reveals mind in motion.
 Frontiers in Psychology, 2, 59.